Phantasm: Ravager

-Phantasm: Ravager (sometimes stylised as Phantasm: RaVager, and also known as Phantasm V: Ravager) is a 2016 American science fantasy action horror film written and directed by David Hartman.
-The film stars A. Michael Baldwin, Reggie Bannister, and Angus Scrimm in his final appearance as the Tall Man.
+Phantasm: Ravager (sometimes stylised as Phantasm: RaVager, and also known as Phantasm V: Ravager) is a 2016 American science fantasy action horror film directed by David Hartman, who co-wrote it with Don Coscarelli.
+The film stars A. Michael Baldwin, Reggie Bannister in his final appearance as Reggie, and Angus Scrimm in his final appearance as the Tall Man.
 It serves as a sequel to Phantasm IV: Oblivion (1998) and is the fifth and final installment in the Phantasm franchise.
-It marks the only film in the series not directed by Don Coscarelli, although he acts as producer and cowriter.

 Plot

 Following the previous film, Reggie has wandered the desert in pursuit of the Tall Man.
 There, he is given a ride by a passing motorist, who happened to have stolen Reggie's Barracuda.
 Reggie throws the thief out and they are attacked by spheres which kill the thief.
 While fending off the spheres, Reggie suddenly awakens at a nursing home, much older, in a wheelchair.
 He is visited by a still living Mike Pearson, who claims that Reggie has been diagnosed with dementia.
 Reggie tries to recall his experiences, which Mike believes to be a dream.

 In the apparent dream world, Reggie meets a woman named Dawn on the road, and gives her a lift.
 They reach a farmhouse, where a Bulgarian man Demeter works.
 Reggie tells Dawn about his encounters with The Tall Man, and tries to woo her.
 The Tall Man soon appears and Reggie awakes in another hospital from the 1860's.
 Lying in bed next to him is Jebediah Morningside, the elderly scientist the Tall Man possessed; Morningside has a somber talk with Reggie, but his demeanor suddenly changes to the Tall Man.
 Reggie sees the Tall Man's Lady in Lavender avatar physically conjoined, warning Reggie that he cannot escape.
 The next morning Reggie looks for Dawn, and discovers she's been killed by spheres, which also kill Demeter, as Reggie fights them off.

 In the "waking" world, Reggie speaks with Mike, who talks about a theory of parallel universes.
 In his "dream", Reggie finds himself in the woods and encounters a gigantic sphere hovering in the sky.
 Reggie alternates between his "dream" and the present "waking world".
 When both see and enter a gate, they encounter The Tall Man, and the two discuss how their paths keep crossing.
 The Tall Man offers to return Reggie's family to him if he ceases meddling in his affairs.
 Reggie refuses and is sent to a mortuary, where Reggie fights the Tall Man's dwarves and kills the Lady in Lavender.
 Confronting the Tall Man, Reggie demands he give Mike and Mike's brother Jody back.
 The Tall Man belittles Reggie's loyalty, and casts him away.